-Three Easy Home Remedies to Help Treat Scabies
+Three Easy Home Remedies to Get Rid of Scabies

 Scabies is a condition caused by the Sarcoptes scabiei parasite.
 This mite burrows into your skin, and the first symptoms can be hard to identify.